-Clinical Education I tor Eggror ville Contract Down.
-OCTR 201 OT Practice for the Assistant: An OCTR 209A Clinical Hours I Overview ^(cc) OCTR 210 OT Practice for the Assistant: Advanced OCTR 203 OT Practice for the Assistant: Clinical Education II Therapeutic Modalities I OCTR 210A Clinical Hours II OCTR 204 OT Practice for the Assistant: Medical OCTR 214 (PSYN 214) OT Practice for the Assistant: Conditions Adulthood and Maturity OCTR 206 OT Practice for the Assistant: Therapeutic OCTR 218 (PSYN 218) OT Practice for the Assistant: Modalities II Interaction Skills OCTR 207 OT Practice for the Assistant: A Synopsis OCTR 260 (PSYN 260) OT Practice for the Assistant: OCTR 209 OT Practice for the Assistant: Advanced Childhood & Adolescence The Occupational Therapy Assistant (OTA) Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+Advanced Clinical Education I

+OCTR 209A Clinical Hours I

+OCTR 210 OT Practice for the Assistant:

+Advanced Clinical Education II OCTR 210A Clinical Hours II OCTR 214 (PSYN 214) OT Practice for the Assistant: Adulthood and Maturity OCTR 218 (PSYN 218) OT Practice for the Assistant: Interaction Skills OCTR 260 (PSYN 260) OT Practice for the Assistant: Childhood & Adolescence The Occupational Therapy Assistant (OTA) Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 ACOTE contact information is: ACOTE, c/o Accreditation Department, American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-Phone number is 301-652-2862 and fax number is 301-652-7711.
-ACOTE's website is www.acoteonline.org and email is accred@aota.org.
+The phone number is 301-652-2862 and fax number is 301-652-7711.
+ACOTE's website is www. acoteonline.org and email is accred@aota.org.
 Graduates of the program are eligible to sit for the national certification examination of the occupational therapy assistant administered by the National Board of Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant, (COTA).
-Passing the NBCOT examination is currently required in order to obtain a license and practice as an Occupational Therapy Assistant in most states (including New York, New Jersey and Connecticut).
+Passing the NBCOT examination is currently required in order to obtain a license and practice as an Occupational Therapy Assistant in most states (including New York, New Jersey, and Connecticut).
 Please refer to the "Practice Acts" of each state for the licensure requirement of a particular state.
 NOTE: A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
 NOTE: Students must be in good academic standing with a grade point average of 2.75 or higher in all major courses (all those courses that begin with OCTR) in order to advance to the full-time advanced clinical component of the program.
 All Occupational Therapy Assistant students are required to complete all Level II Fieldwork within 18 months following completion of academic coursework All required coursework and fieldwork must be completed within five years from the initiation of coursework in the major concentration of occupational therapy.
 Admission Criteria/Procedure: